 CyberGhost also respects your privacy, keeping no logs of your activity.
 This way, it will never have to hand over information as there’s nothing to even share.

 24/7 customer support

 PureVPN has servers in Beijing, Guangdong, and Shanghai, so you are getting your streaming from close by.
 Additionally, it offers a money-back guarantee, which automatically makes you feel more comfortable.
-PureVPN has several perks added to the bundle such as web filtering, parental controls, and app blockers.
+As you can read in the PureVPN review, this vpn service has several perks added to the bundle such as web filtering, parental controls, and app blockers.
 Not to mention the split tunneling that lets you decide which traffic should pass through the VPN and which should not.